-• A client can exit at any time during the data transmission.

-- As already discussed, a P2P client can switch servers for a given data chunk before the request is completed.
+- A client can exit at any time during the data transmission. - As already discussed, a P2P client can switch servers for a given data chunk before the request is completed.
 We speculate that the more popular the object, the more likely this switching is. - Although each downloading process is supposed to share equal outgoing bandwidth from the P2P server, bandwidth bottlenecks along the path to the destination can make the individual download speed vary.

-Figure 5 also shows a much stronger correlation between served chunk size and service time, indicating that served chunk size can be a very good estimate for service time.
+Figure 5 also shows a much stronger correlation between served chunk size and service time, indicating that chunk size can be a very good estimate for service time.

-Despite the aforementioned discrepancies between requested and served chunk sizes and the weak correlation between requested chunk size and service time, it may be worthy to evaluate SRPT performance using requested chunk size as its scheduling metric.
-Lu et al. [14] have studied the behavior of size-based schedulers with inaccurate job size information and concluded that the SRPT can outperform PS given an effective job size estimator.
-They [13] showed that SRPT outperforms PS when R>0.15 in the case of web server scheduling.
+Despite the aforementioned discrepancies between requested and served chunk sizes and the weak correlation between requested chunk size and service time, it may be still interesting to evaluate SRPT performance using requested chunk size as its scheduling metric.
+Lu et al. [12] have studied the behavior of size-based schedulers such as SRPT with different correlation coefficient R between actual service time and estimated service time, concluding that SRPT is very robust in the face of inaccurate job service time information and outperforms PS as soon as R > 0.15.